-The tour starts at 11am every Sunday in front of the Criterion
+The Karl Marx Walking Tour starts at 11am every Sunday

 Karl Marx was the most influential thinker of modern times.
 His epic life story combines comedy and tragedy, love and hate, hope and despair.
 This set the backdrop to an intellectual expedition that sought to unravel the mysteries of history, politics, economics and philosophy.